zerosith/mobiquitySolution/readme.md

   - Run the tests

-You will see two folders *packerSolution* and *packerSolutionTest*.
+You will see two folders: *packerSolution* and *packerSolutionTest*.

 *packerSolution* is the solution to the challenge, this maven project creates the **packerSolution-0.1.jar** library file